What Is Concerta?

 - Dosage increments must be done consecutively at 9mg between 18mg and 36mg.

-- 18mg increments to a maximum of 54mg/day for children between 6-12 years old.
+- 18mg increments to a maximum daily dosage of 54mg/day for children between 6-12 years old (not in younger children)

 - Maximum dosage of 72mg per day for adolescents between 13-18 years old